RevolutionTech/revolutiontech.ca/README.md

 ### Configuration

-Next we will need to set up some environment variables for your dev instance of revolutiontech.ca.
-These values should be kept secret.
-Add a secret key and the database credentials to your `~/.bashrc` file:
+Next we will need to set up some a secret key for your dev instance of revolutiontech.ca.
+This value should be kept secret.
+Add the secret key to your `~/.bashrc` file:

     export REVOLUTIONTECH_SECRET_KEY='-3f5yh&(s5%9uigtx^yn=t_woj0@90__fr!t2b*96f5xoyzb%b'
-    export REVOLUTIONTECH_DATABASE_URL='postgres://postgres:abc123@localhost:5432/revolutiontech'

-For reference, the format of the `DATABASE_URL` is as follows:

-    postgres://{USER}:{PASSWORD}@{HOST}:{PORT}/{NAME}

-Of course you should [generate your own secret key](http://stackoverflow.com/a/16630719) and use a more secure password for your database.
-Also, be sure that special characters (such as `?` and `#`) in your `DATABASE_URL` are percent-encoded.
-Then source your `~/.bashrc` file to set these environment variables:
+Of course you should [generate your own secret key](http://stackoverflow.com/a/16630719).
+Then source your `~/.bashrc` file to set this new environment variable:

     source ~/.bashrc